heilcheng/heilcheng/README.md

 <div align="center">

-Research interests in Mathematical and computational biology,
+  Research interests in mathematical and computational biology,

-focusing on inflammatory disease modeling with ODE/PDE, and bioinformatics/cheminformatics tools.
+  with a focus on inflammatory disease modeling using ODE/PDE & deep learning,

+  and the development of bioinformatics and cheminformatics tools.

 </div>

 ![snake gif](https://github.com/heilcheng/heilcheng/blob/output/github-snake-dark.svg)